mustkem/github-repo-search/DOC.md

 ## redux-persist

 Is used to persist data on page refresh.
 To allow `redux persist` keep your data, use blacklist, whitelist config.
-You can check store.js configuration file for it to manage.
+You can check store.js file for `redux persist` configuration settings.

 ## redux-thunk